 <table summary="Names and Ages of My Coworkers"><caption>Names and Ages of My Coworkers</caption><thead><tr><th scope="col">Firstname</th><th scope="col">Lastname</th><th scope="col">Age</th>

-It is important to take into account visually impaired users when including data visualizations.
-Consider accompanying visuals with a data table as another alternative for users who rely on screen readers.
-It is also important to take into account color choices for color-blind users.
+Consider visually impaired users when including data visualizations.
+Consider accompanying visuals with a data table as an alternative for users who rely on screen readers.
+Also consider color choices for color-blind users.

 Every image that is not decorative must include